RogerMarsh/chesstab/chesstab/help_/guide.rst

 Open a game window using 'Game | New Game' and click with the pointer over the board or the adjacent empty PGN-like score.
 Clicking on the analysis below the board has no effect at this point.

 The 'Tools' menu allows the appearance of the game window to be changed.
-All game, repertoire, and partial position windows are affected by changes.
+All game, repertoire, and CQL query windows are affected by changes.

 Type some moves.  'e4e5nf3nc6lb5' for example (lower case el is a short cut for 'shift-B' for bishop).